Language selection

 • Creates new opportunities for inter-territorial and inter-provincial trade, economic development, emergency response, and resource access.

-• Improves inter-community mobility, accessibility, emergency response, and stabilization of the cost of living.
+• Improves inter-community mobility, emergency response, and the reliability of community resupply.

 • Provides year-round access to three isolated communities: Tulita, Norman Wells, and Fort Good Hope.